salimehdi/Group-Chat-Room/README.md

 # Low-Latency Group Chat Room

 This project is a high-performance, low-latency group chat server and client implementation in C++.
 It demonstrates advanced network programming techniques, including the use of `epoll` for efficient I/O, lock-free data structures for inter-thread communication, and UDP multicast for low-latency broadcasting.
-The project also includes a suite of Python-based tools for benchmarking and load testing.
+The project also includes a suite of Python-based tools for load testing.

 ---